Vuk97/nimbora-docs/docs/concepts/overview.md

 You can learn more about Nimbora by following us on [Medium](https://medium.com/@Nimbora), [Twitter](https://twitter.com/nimbora_io), or by joining our [Discord group](https://discord.gg/feJJnkmYzc).

+You can also check out our founder's talk from ETHDenver about the [experience of building Nimbora: a Cross-Chain Yield DEX on Starknet](https://twitter.com/i/status/1762609002435727749)

 ## Starknet

 Starknet is a Layer-2 network that utilizes zk-STARKs technology to enhance Ethereum transactions.
 It aims to make transactions faster, cheaper, and more secure.
 Official Starknet token is [STRK](https://www.starknet.io/en/content/claiming-your-strk), launched on Feb 20, 2024.